MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 with :math:`\phi_m=1` in case of melting and :math:`0` in case of freezing :cite:`holland:99`.
-In this case, :eq:`solvedmeltrate` assumes the more complicated form
+In this case, :eq:`solvedmeltrate` assumes the slightly more complicated form

 .. math::
    \begin{aligned}